Superradiant phase transition in complex networks: Introduction

 The paper is arranged as follows.
 In Sec.~II we offer the Dicke-Ising model that exploits the annealed complex networks approach.
-The mean-field equations for the order parameters are derived in the framework of variational (thermodynamic) approach.
+The equations for the order parameters are derived in the framework of variational (thermodynamic) approach.
+Specifically, we explore the mean-field approach, which is familiar in quantum optics, cf.~\cite{Wang,Eastham,Al1}.
+This approach deals with coherent state anzatz for quantized field, which presumes neglect of spin-spin and spin-quantized field correlations.
+However, as we show, it allows to account degree correlations in the network structure.
 In Sec.~III we discuss the complex network parameters that play an essential role in the phase transition problem.
 Moreover, we examine regular, random, and scale-free networks.
 The scale-free networks are examined in the anomalous, scale-free, and random regimes, which are characterized by different values of degree exponent, cf.~\cite{Fortunato,Easley}.
-The phase transition problem for the complex networks in the presence of the quantized transverse field is comprehensively studied in Sec.~IV.
-We investigate various limits in respect of the classical magnetic field, degree exponent, statistical properties of network degree.
-The SR phase transition in the presence of FM and/or paramagnetic (PM) states is established for both low and high temperature limits.
+The phase transition problem for the complex networks in the presence of the quantized transverse field is comprehensively studied in Sections ~IV, V. We investigate various limits in respect of the classical magnetic field, degree exponent, statistical properties of network degree.
+In Sec.~IV we examine regular networks characterized by a constant spin-spin interaction strength.
+In this case, we obtain simple analytical treatments describing the SR phase transition in the presence of FM and/or paramagnetic (PM) states for both low and high temperature limits.
+Sec.~V presents the solution of the phase transition problem in the scale-free and random networks, which possess strong spin-spin interaction depending on the network architecture.
 In addition, we study the quantum phase transition problem for the complex networks attained in the zero temperature limit.
-In Sec.~V the results obtained are summarized.
+Some specific problems connected with the SR phase transition in the low temperature limit with regular networks are given in Appendix A. In Sec.~VI the results obtained are summarized.